Useful Notes: Stock Dinosaurs (Non-Dinosaurs)

 - Trope Maker: Crystal Palace Park

 A toothed toucan: Dimorphodon *Dimorphodon was a rhamphorhynchoid that lived in Early Jurassic, 190 mya.
 Found in England, it shared with Rhamphorhynchus the elongated stiffened tail, but we don't know if it had a "fin."
 Its more striking trait is its oversized skull, even bigger than the body itself!
 Despite appearences, the head of Dimorphodon was lightened by wide openings in the skull, and the animal couldnít have troubles to lift it, a bit like modern toucans and hornbills with their beaks.
 Its name, "two-shaped teeth," recalls that of the famous Dimetrodon ("two-measured teeth").
 It had two kinds of teeth (while most pterosaurs have only one).
 Some teeth were bigger and sparse among the smaller ones.
 With this kind of dentition, the feeding habits of Dimorphodon have always been matter of speculation.
 It could have been a fisher, a hunter of small land animals, an insectivore, or all these things.
 Later evidence reveals that the latter two were more likely, however, as it has few to no adaptations for fishing, but many for terrestrial hunting and leaf-litter grubbing.
-Dimorphodon is often depicted as a frequent flyer, but later research suggests that it was quite the opposite.
+Dimorphodon is often depicted as a frequent flyer (the Dinotopia books even portray it as an Instant Messenger Pigeon!), but later research suggests that it was quite the opposite.
 While Dimorphodon could fly, it was also rather heavy for such a small animal, making flight rather strenuous for it.
 It's believed that, like similarly loaded birds, Dimorphodon would have only flown in times of emergency.
-Interestingly, this is not an illustration of Dimorphodon's primitiveness, as many pterosaurs before it were excellent flyer.
-This likely means that Dimorphodon's poor flight ability was an evolutionary adaptation.
+Interestingly, this is not an illustration of Dimorphodon's primitiveness, as many pterosaurs before it were excellent flyers.
+This likely means that Dimorphodon's poor flight ability was actually an evolutionary adaptation.
 More archaic than Rhamphorhynchus, Dimorphodon shows several primitive traits which betray how dinosaurs and pterosaurs were closely related.
 The three free wing-fingers were strong and large-clawed, not unlike those of a feathered theropod (indeed, its species name, "macronyx" means "large claw").
 The hindlegs were long and powerful, and the animal was believed to have walked bipedally used its long tail for balance, but this is unlikely.
 Its stocky skull was more similar to a theropod dinosaur than to a pterosaur, with nasal openings on the tip of the nose (most pterosaurs had nostrils just in front of the eyes).
 A strange anatomical thing is one elongated digit in each hindfoot, which could have been attached to the wing membrane.
 If so, the dimorphodont could have used it to better-control the flight, like modern bats do with their feet.
 More evolved pterosaurs lost this super-toe altogether.
 Despite its primitive anatomy, Dimorphodon was a fully pterosaur with all the pterosaurian traits.
 (See also Eudimorphodon.)
 Dimorphodon doesn't typically appear in the media beyond dinosaur books.
 However, this might change on June 12 2015, with the release of Jurassic World, which has Dimorphodon as a featured creature (naturally as the "winged menace" role).
 There's even a toy of it!

 Other pterosaursSorry, these ones aren't here.
 If you're looking for Nyctosaurus, Pteranodon sternbergi, Dsungaripterus, Ornithocheirus, Anurognathus, and others, see here.